 The National Jurist ranked Minneapolis as one of its top 10 cities for young attorneys, based on the area’s strong entry level salaries, low cost of living, and robust arts and culture scene.

 The Twin Cities area is consistently ranked among the nation’s most walkable and bikeable communities.
 Both St. Paul and Minneapolis have a system of heated, enclosed skyways connecting downtown buildings.

 From upscale restaurants to food trucks, our culinary scene is one of the most dynamic in the country.
-USA Today says St. Paul and Minneapolis are “boiling over with new restaurants and chefs” and the newspaper’s readers recently named it the “Best Local Food Scene” in the country.
+USA Today says St. Paul and Minneapolis are “boiling over” with award-winning chefs, and the newspaper’s readers named it the “Best Local Food Scene” in the country.

-St. Paul and Minneapolis are a sports lovers dream.
-We have professional teams in baseball, football, basketball, football, and soccer, and the two cities are highly ranked for their sports facilities.
+St. Paul and Minneapolis are a sports lovers’ dream.
+We have professional teams in baseball, football, basketball, hockey, and soccer, and the two cities are highly ranked for their sports facilities.

 The Twin Cities are active.
 There are miles of trails, dozens of lakes, the winding Mississippi River, and acres of parks in the metro area to enjoy.
 And with skating, skiing, snowshoeing, and ice fishing, winter doesn’t put an end to the outdoor activities.

 The Twin Cities arts and culture scene has plenty to offer.
 Here you’ll find live theater, live music, and dance.
 There are dozens of art, science, and history museums spread throughout the community.